Bass Fishing From Shore - How to Fish From the Bank

 The crankbait has realistic eyes that attract bass from all over the lake and uses XCalibur Tx3 trebles, significantly improving hooking.

 Heddon's Super Spook Topwater is a versatile lure that I use to target largemouth bass, smallmouth bass, spotted bass, and even panfish.

-I find this lure has its greatest potential in the mornings and evenings on warm summer days.
+This lure has its greatest potential in the mornings and evenings on warm summer days.

 The Super Spook features two super-sharp hooks for increased hookups, and the solid and durable plastic construction makes the Super Spook capable of handling big fish.

-I really like this topwater bait because it simulates a wounded baitfish, which attracts predatory fish like largemouth bass.
+I like this topwater bait because it simulates a wounded baitfish, which attracts predatory fish like largemouth bass.

 Gary Yamamoto Senko Bait

 Gary Yamamoto Senko Bait is the most effective Senko on the market.
 The secret to its success lies in a proprietary plastic formulation that produces a unique shine as it sinks, which bass love.